Zimmer's conjecture: Subexponential growth, measure rigidity, and strong property (T): Proof of Proposition

 \begin{definition}Given an $A$-invariant, $A$-ergodic measure $\mu$ on $M^\alpha$, let $\calL^F= \{ \lambda_j^F\}$ denote the Lyapunov exponent functionals for the fiberwise derivative cocycle for the measure $\mu$.
 We say a restricted root $\beta \in \Sigma(\lieg)$ is \emph{resonant} with the fiberwise exponents of $\mu$ if there is $\lambda_i^F\in \calL^F$ and $c>0$ with If no such $\lambda_i^F$ and $c$ we say $\beta$ is \emph{non-resonant}. \end{definition} Note that resonance and non-resonance descend to coarse equivalence classes of restricted roots $[\beta]\in \hat \Sigma(\lieg).$

-We recall the following key observation from \cite{AWBFRHZW-latticemeasure}.
-Note that if $G$ has compact factors the Haar measure on $G/\Gamma$ may fail to be $A$-ergodic. \begin{proposition}[{\cite[Proposition 5.1]{AWBFRHZW-latticemeasure}}] Let $\bar \mu$ be an $A$-invariant Borel probability measure on $M^\alpha$ projecting to the Haar measure on $G/\Gamma$.
+We recall the following key observation from \cite{AWBFRHZW-latticemeasure}. \begin{proposition}[{\cite[Proposition 5.1]{AWBFRHZW-latticemeasure}}] Let $\bar \mu$ be an $A$-invariant Borel probability measure on $M^\alpha$ projecting to the Haar measure on $G/\Gamma$.
 Let $\mu$ be an $A$-invariant, $A$-ergodic component of $\bar \mu$.
 Then, given a coarse restricted root $[\beta]\in \hat \Sigma$ that is non-resonant with the fiberwise Lyapunov exponents of $\mu$, the measure $\mu$ is $G^{[\beta]}$-invariant. \end{proposition}

-Note that the group $M$ acts transitively on the set of $A$-ergodic components of $\bar \mu$.
-Moreover, as $M$ commutes with $A$, the group $M$ preserves the Lyapunov exponents for the $A$-action with respect to distinct $A$-ergodic components of $\bar \mu$.
-In particular, the set of roots of $\lieg$ that are non-resonant with the fiberwise exponents is constant for \ae $A$-ergodic component of $\bar \mu$.
+Note that the group $C$ acts ergodically (in fact transitively) on the set of $A$-ergodic components of $\bar \mu$.
+Moreover, as $C$ commutes with $A$, the group $C$ preserves the Lyapunov exponents for the $A$-action with respect to distinct $A$-ergodic components of $\bar \mu$.
+In particular, the set of roots of $\lieg$ that are non-resonant with the fiberwise exponents is constant for almost every (in fact every) $A$-ergodic component of $\bar \mu$.
 Let $\Sigma_{\mathrm{NR}, \bar \mu}$ denote the a.s.\ constant collection of restricted roots of $\lieg$ that are non-resonant with the fiberwise exponents (of ergodic components of $\bar \mu$.)

 Let $\lieh\subset \lieg$ be the Lie subalgebra generated by As there are at most $\dim(M)$ fiberwise Lyapunov exponents it follows that there are at most $\dim(M)$ resonant coarse restricted roots.
 It follows that $\lieh$ has resonant codimension at most $\dim(M)$.
 As we assume $\dim(M)\le r(\lieg)$, it follows from Proposition \ref{prop:LieFacts2} that $\lieh$ is parabolic.